 Most of the decline in the number of comprehensive health insurers has occurred primarily among very small comprehensive health insurers; particularly foreign insurers with less than \$1 million in comprehensive health insurance premium (see Table 19).
-In many cases, these very small foreign comprehensive health insurers are providing coverage for "non-situated" policies, which are commercial health insurance policies that are issued in another state to an employer with less than 25 percent of their employees living in the state of Utah.
+In many cases, these very small foreign comprehensive health insurers are providing coverage for "nonsituated" policies, which are commercial health insurance policies that are issued in another state to an employer with less than 25 percent of their employees living in the state of Utah.
 The premium is reported as covering a Utah resident, but the policy itself was not sold in Utah.
 Many of these companies are not actively selling health insurance in the Utah health insurance market and are only here because they sold a health insurance policy to a company that has an employee who is currently a resident in the state.
 As a result, many of these insurers leave the market when the employees leave the company.
 Thus, many of these very small foreign comprehensive health insurers are covering a special class of Utah residents and may not be competing directly in the mainstream health insurance market in Utah.
-During 2021, there was a small increase in the number of comprehensive health insurers, one small and one very small.

-The total number of medium insurers (between \$10 to \$100 million in premiums) remained relatively stable from 2010 to 2013, although there was a temporary decline in the number of domestic medium insurers and an increase in the number of foreign medium insurers.
-From 2013 to 2017, there was some turnover and several new medium sized insurers entered the market, including several new domestic insurers that entered the market to participate in the FFM.
+During 2013 to 2017, there was some turnover in the total number of medium insurers (between \$10 to \$100 million in premiums) and several new medium sized insurers entered the market, including several new domestic insurers that entered the market to participate in the FFM.
 During 2018 and 2019, the number of medium sized insurers declined as the market shifted with several insurers decreasing in size.
 The number of medium sized insurers increased during 2020.
-The number of medium sized insurers remained unchanged during 2021.
+The number of medium sized insurers remained stable during 2021 and 2022.

 Large comprehensive health insurers represent the core of the comprehensive health insurance market.
 These large insurers account for more than 85 percent of the market.
 These insurers provide an important level of strength, stability, and choice for Utah's comprehensive health insurance market.
 During 2019, Molina Healthcare of Utah, SelectHealth, Inc., and University of Utah Insurance Plans participated in the FFM.
 During 2020, Cigna Health & Life Insurance Company and Bridgespan Health Company also entered the FFM, bringing the number of health insurers on the FFM to five.
 During 2021, Regence BlueCross BlueShield of Utah entered the FFM, bringing the numbers of insurers on the FFM to six.
+During 2022, Bright Health Insurance Company entered the FFM, temporarily increasing the number of insurers on the FFM to seven.
+However, Bright Health Insurance Company withdrew from Utah in the fall of 2022.
+As of Dec.
+31, 2022, Bright Health Insurance Company was inactive and no longer doing business in Utah.
+They were not included in the analysis for 2022.
+There were six health insurers active on the FFM in Utah at the end of 2022.

 With the changes in the number of medium sized insurers and the continuing decline in the number of small and very small insurers, the market has become more concentrated at the top, with more large and medium insurers and fewer small and very small insurers.
 Increased federal regulation and higher costs of doing business due to these regulations may make it harder for small and very small insurers to participate.
-The small increase in the number of insurers during 2021 has not changed this pattern.